+Ultimately, there are times we do need to let them get the chatter out.
 This is TOUGH.
 I used to want a quiet class all the time.
 Some years, your students talk more than other years.
 And as much as you want to control it, you might have to settle for managing it.
-I enjoy a quiet or even a soft buzz but there’s times I do need to let them get the chatter out.
-I try to step back and allow talking when it isn’t negatively impacting anything i.e. first thing in the morning, while they are putting their computers away, during a craftivity, at dismissal.
+A quiet or even a soft buzz can be productive.
+I try to step back and allow talking when it isn’t negatively impacting anything i.e. first thing in the morning, while they are putting their computers away, during a craftivity, or at dismissal.

-I hope these tips can help you manage the noise level in your classroom!
-For more behavior management, check out how I use whole class incentives to motivate positive behavior.
+I hope these tips can help you manage your chatty classroom!
+For more behavior management, check out how I use class incentives to motivate positive behavior.